pollen-robotics/reachy-2023-docs/content/help/system/discovery-tool/index.md

 ### Orbita

-The last element that you should see if you have a Reachy with an head is the Orbita joint of the necl.
+The last element that you should see if you have a Reachy with an head is the Orbita joint of the neck.
 If you don't see it, it's likely that the cable is disconnected.

-TODO: add up-to-date image

 ## Redoing a discovery